-- 4. Europeans' Understandings and Evaluations of Democracy (also available in Albanian and Lithuanian)
+- 4. Europeans' Understandings and Evaluations of Democracy (also available in Albanian, Bulgarian, Italian, Lithuanian and Slovak)

-- 6. Social Inequalities in Health and their Determinants (also available in French, German and Spanish)
+- 6. Social Inequalities in Health and their Determinants (also available in Danish, French, German, Irish Gaelic, Italian, Romanian, Slovene and Spanish)

-- 7. Attitudes towards Immigration and their Antecedents (also available in Hebrew and Spanish)
+- 7. Attitudes towards Immigration and their Antecedents (also available in Georgian, German, Hebrew, Norwegian, Slovene and Spanish)